rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 > Check out the complete [NGINX Ingress Controller with App Protect example resources on GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/appprotect).

-## Enable App Protect for an Ingress Resource
+## Enabling App Protect

 You can enable and configure NGINX App Protect on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.
+Refer to [Custom Resource](https://docs.nginx.com/nginx-ingress-controller/configuration/policy-resource/#waf) examples for more details.
 To do so, you can apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.

 ## App Protect Policies